polyaxon/polyaxon/docs/concepts/features.md

 Our optimization engine intelligently chooses the best parameters for your problem by balancing exploration and exploitation of your parameter search space to obtain high-performing results.

-With the robust scheduling provided by the platform, you can fully leverage and maximize your cluster resources and compute infrastructure, to run a high number of parallel jobs and optimize experiments across up to hundreds of workers.
+With the robust scheduling provided by the platform, you can fully leverage and maximize your cluster resources and compute infrastructure, to run a high number of parallel jobs and optimize experiments across up to thousands of workers.

 ## Plugins & integrations